Sherlock Holmes: A Game of Shadows: Sequel

-In October 2016, Warner Bros., Village Roadshow and Team Downey had put together a writers' room with several top names, including Nicole Perlman, Justin Malen, Gary Whitta, Geneva Robertson-Dworet and Kieran Fitzgerald.

-In May 2017, Wigram claimed that shooting may start in late 2018, saying, "It's closer to happening than it's been for a while.
-With any luck we'll be making it at the end of next year.
-I hope, we'll see.
-Fingers crossed."
-In May 2018, Warner Bros. confirmed a third film was scheduled for release on December 25, 2020, with Downey, Law, and Anderson reprising their roles and Chris Brancato writing the script.
+Producer Lionel Wigram said in 2015 that both Downey Jr. and Law would reprise their roles from the first two films.
+In 2016, Downey claimed the film would begin shooting later in the year, but the same month, it was revealed that James Coyne was hired to rewrite the script.
+After more delays, Wigram later speculated in 2017 that the film would begin shooting in 2018.
+Warner Bros. stated in 2018 that the third film was scheduled for release on December 25, 2020, with Downey, Law and Anderson reprising their roles and Chris Brancato writing the script.

-In March 2019, Warner Bros. announced that the release date had been changed to December 22, 2021.
-In July 2019, Dexter Fletcher was announced to replace Ritchie as the film's director.
-That same month, the film was approved a $20.9 million tax break by the California Film Commission, against a projected production budget of $107.8 million.
+In 2019, the release date was pushed to December 22, 2021, and it was announced that Ritchie would be replaced by Dexter Fletcher as the film's director.
+The film was approved for a $20.9 million tax break by the California Film Commission in May 2019, against a projected production budget of $107.8 million.

-In June 2021, Fletcher stated the film was delayed indefinitely due to the ongoing COVID-19 pandemic, saying, "We started going and then Covid hit, and they were like, 'Look we're going to stand it down and Robert has got something else he wants to do'...These things are so big that you don't wanna just chisel them into something...
+Fletcher said in 2021 that the film was delayed indefinitely due to the ongoing COVID-19 pandemic, stating, "We started going and then Covid hit, and they were like, 'Look we're going to stand it down and Robert has got something else he wants to do'...These things are so big that you don't wanna just chisel them into something...
 I know that Robert will not let that fish off the hook."
-In February 2023, Ritchie stated that it was being left up to Downey whether the third film would resume development.
+In 2023, Fletcher said that he, Downey, and writer Joe Penhall were working on the script in Downey's home, reiterating that the pandemic affected development and their personal plans, schedules, and priorities in terms of projects.
+Susan Downey and Team Downey collaborator Amanda Burrell later confirmed that the project was still a priority for the company and for Downey.

 Franchise

 By October 2020, Robert Downey Jr. and Susan Downey announced plans to expand the film series into a franchise.
 Team Downey is working on installments including additional films, spin-offs, television series for HBO Max, and other media in a shared universe.
-Though they do not intend to copy the Marvel Cinematic Universe, the pair acknowledged that they felt that working with Marvel Studios taught them much with regards to world building.
+Though they do not intend to copy the Marvel Cinematic Universe, the pair acknowledged that they felt that working with Marvel Studios taught them much with regards to world-building.
 Two television series set in the films' universe are in development for HBO Max.